Overwatering Haworthia

 Symptoms

-- musty smell from the soil
+- a musty or faintly sour smell coming from the soil surface

 Causes